debeshmandal/hydrogels/protocols/oxdna-generation/README.md

 In this protocol, oxDNA is used to generate crosslinked gel networks.
 It does this by implementing patchy particle potentials.

+Four files are outputted:

+- CSV: table containing edges with positional information that can be extracted
+- BILD: viewable by UCSF Chimera
+- XYZ: simple XYZ positions
+- LAMMPS: LAMMPS data file

 ## Usage

 The `settings.yml` file can be customised to set up filenames and parameters.
 Once this has been set up.
 The script can access it by doing: